ForEvolve/forevolve.github.io/_posts/en/2017-09-18-design-patterns-web-api-service-and-repository-part-11.md

 These represent our core Ninja pipeline.

-> I put the `INinjaMappingService` in the ninja's section since it's more of a core service than a mapper (it's a Façade to our mapping subsystem remember?).
+> I put the `INinjaMappingService` in the ninja's section since it is more of a core service than a mapper (it is a Façade to our mapping subsystem remember?).

 #### ForEvolve.Azure
 This section is a little less strait-forward since we need to access configurations and use secrets.